anuragpeshne/DRL_navigation/README.md

 python -m ipykernel install --user --name drlnd_navigation --display-name "drlnd_navigation"
 ```
 4. Make sure to select kernel `drlnd_navigation` when executing `jupyter-notebook`

+## Instructions
+- To run the project using saved weights for the agent, execute the section "Watch a Smart Agent!" in the notebook `Navigation.ipynb`
+- To train the network, execute the section "Train the Agent with DQN" in the notebook `Navigation.ipynb`